dbt vs Airflow: Which data tool is best for your organization?

 Airflow vs dbt: Which one should you choose?

 When looking at the strengths of each tool, it’s clear that the decision isn’t an either-or solution, but they each have a place in your data platform.
 Analyzing the strengths of each reveals that Airflow should be leveraged for the end-to-end orchestration of the data journey and dbt should be focused on data transformation, documentation, and data quality.
 This holds true if you are adopting dbt through dbt Cloud. dbt Core does not come with a scheduler, so you will eventually need an orchestrator such as Airflow to automate your transformations as well as other steps in your data pipeline.
 If you implement dbt with dbt Cloud, you will be able to schedule your transformations but will still need an orchestrator to handle the other steps in your pipeline.
+You can also check out other dbt alternatives.

 The following table shows a high-level summary.